thinkshout/thinkshout/blog/_posts/2018-05-25-Space-for-Empathy.md

 If you’re overwhelmed by accessibility and don’t know where to start, here’s a great video on how to do [a very basic accessibility audit](https://youtu.be/cOmehxAU_4s).

 If you’re interested in refining your accessibility practices, there are some amazing tools and resources available.
 Here are some of my favorites.
-If you have tools or processes you love, please share in the comments below.
+If you have tools or processes you love, please share in the comments below!

 [Style Guide Module](https://styleguide.enjoycreativity.com/): Allows you to run accessibility tests on one page that is automatically populated with all basic layout elements.
 This is also great as a living style guide for the site.